pyepics/pyepics/README.rst

 Installation
 ===========

-This package is supported on Python 3.8 and higher.
+This package is supported and tested with Python 3.8 through 3.12.
 Shared libraries needed for Epics Channel Access are provided for for Windows, MacOS, and Linux, and used by default.
 If you wish to use your own versions of the CA shared libraries, that can be controlled with an environmental variable.

 To install the package, use::